David Azofeifa

 That does not mean everything will be perfect or pain-free.
 It means God can use every part of our journey for something good, even when we cannot see it right away.

 Thinking about eternity does not solve every mystery, but it shifts our perspective.
-It is like zooming out from the immediate chaos and remembering that our lives are part of something much bigger and more meaningful.
-And that is a comfort in itself.
+It is like zooming out from the immediate chaos and remembering that our lives are part of something far bigger and far more meaningful.
+And that, in itself, is a comfort.